p-mucha/levee-hunter/tutorial/Hypatia_Notebook.md

 4. **Run Your Notebook**: Open the notebook you wish to run within VSCode.
 When selecting a kernel for your notebook, select "Existing Jupyter Server" and enter the URL.
 Hit enter to confirm the next few steps and your notebook should now be running.

 ## Troubleshooting
+**jupyter-lab**: If jupyterlab is not installed in the environment user wishes to activate in jupyter, the `.out` file will contain an error.
+Simply install jupyterlab:
+1. `conda activate [environment name`
+2. `mamba install -c conda-forge jupyterlab` or `conda install -c conda-forge jupyterlab`

 **Pytorch**: If Pytorch isn't correctly utilizing CUDA on GPU cores, follow these steps:
 1. Uninstall Pytorch: `mamba uninstall pytorch`
 2. Reinstall Pytorch using pip: `pip3 install torch torchvision torchaudio`